The July 2014 groundbreaking for a new tree nursery on the Kris Jarantoski Campus.

 The Wirtz landscape plan includes the Serpentine Garden, with both a specialty shade-plant evaluation area and a rose evaluation area, and an interpretive walk.
 The strolling garden will meander the length of the greenhouses and nursery, leading visitors through bald cypress trees, dawn redwoods, and European beech hedges, without revealing what lies beyond the next curve.
 The interpreted views into the nursery and greenhouses will allow the public to see the fascinating techniques used in the art and science of horticulture.

-The first phase of the plant production facilities project has begun, with the in-ground nursery moving to a new location on the south campus during the summer of 2014.
+The first phase of the plant production facilities project was completed earlier this year, with the in-ground nursery moving to a new location on the south campus during the summer of 2014.
 The nursery construction will be complete by 2015.
 Additional phases will be undertaken as fundraising proceeds.
-So far, $10 million has been raised, and another $30 million is needed to complete the Jarantoski Campus.
+So far, $25 million has been raised, and another $15 million is needed to complete the Jarantoski Campus.

 The Jarantoski Campus and its components are part of Plants for Life 2020: The Keep Growing Campaign for the Garden.
 The $125 million capital and endowment initiative includes $40 million for the Jarantoski Campus.
 The projects included in the initiative will enable the Garden to continue to engage, educate, and inspire, and to improve the health of plants and ecosystems close to home and around the world.